 This shows that large companies are interested in this type of protection and small businesses consider the high costs often associated with cybercrime.

-Below we describe how you can get your own insurance policy explicitly tailored towards providing protection against these risks:
+Below we describe how you can get your own insurance policy explicitly tailored toward providing protection against these risks:

 1) Identify your needs by defining your risk appetite: What do you consider to be your ‘red line’?
 What would happen if your systems were hacked or breached?